lino-framework/book/docs/dev/vtables.rst

 Virtual tables
 ==============

-..
-    >>> from lino import startup
-    >>> startup('lino_book.projects.vtables.settings')
-    >>> from lino.api.doctest import *

-A virtual table is a table which which is not connected to any database model.
+A virtual table is a table that is not connected to any database model.
 Which means that you are responsible for defining that data.

 The **rows** of a virtual table are defined by a method :meth:`get_data_rows <lino.core.tables.AbstractTable.get_data_rows>`.